Cumberland County, Virginia

 Cumberland County is a county located in the Commonwealth of Virginia, United States.
 As of the 2020 census, the population was 9,675.
 Its county seat is Cumberland.

 History

 Cumberland County was established in 1749 from Goochland County.
-The county is named for William Augustus, Duke of Cumberland, second son of King George II of Great Britain.
+The county is named for William Augustus, Duke of Cumberland, third son of King George II of Great Britain.
 Cumberland County was also home to the Fleming family, which included Judge John Fleming and his son Judge William Fleming.

 From 1749 until 1777, when the eastern portion was detached to form Powhatan County, Mosby Tavern served as the county courthouse.
-The tavern subsequently became known as "Old Cumberland Courthouse."
+The tavern subsequently became known as "Old Cumberland Courthouse".
 In 1778 the narrow triangular area bordering the southern bank of the James River was annexed from Buckingham County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 300 sqmi, of which 297 sqmi is land and 2.3 sqmi (0.8%) is water.